2.4 GDPR WEBSITE DATA PRIVACY STATEMENT

 1. Your personal data – what is it?

-The processing of personal data is governed by the UK Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+The processing of personal data is governed by the UK Data Protection Act 2018, the General Data Protection Regulation (GDPR) and the Data Use and Access Act 2025.
 Personal data relates to any natural or legal person, public authority, agency or other body which, alone or jointly can be identified from that data.
 Identification can be by the information alone or in conjunction with any associated information in the data controller’s possession or likely to come into its possession.

 2. Who are we?